lth-tt/sysid2/README.md

      Process_Modeling_py2.ipynb:       System Identification using python 2.
 Depends on identification_py2.py.
      Process_Modeling_py3.ipynb:       System Identification using python 3.
 Depends on identification_py3.py.
 ### Output files
      model_pt1.png:                        Modeling based on pt1 estimation
      model_pt2.png:                        Modeling based on pt2 estimation
-     Model_Validation/:                Contains plots of model vs data Statistical_Output.txt:           Statistical data of all the ideal models in 9 positions
+     Model_Validation/:                    Contains plots of model vs data Statistical_Output_pt1.txt:           Statistical data of all the ideal pt1 models in 9 positions
+     Statistical_Output_pt2.txt:           Statistical data of all the ideal pt2 models in 9 positions
-     State_Space_Parameters.txt:       Text file containing all the model state space parameters All_Model_Statistical_Output.txt: Statistical data of all the observations in 9 positions
+     State_Space_Parameters_pt1.txt:       Text file containing all the pt1 model state space parameters State_Space_Parameters_pt2.txt:       Text file containing all the pt2 model state space parameters All_Model_Statistical_Output_pt2.txt: Statistical data of all the observations in 9 positions using pt2 modeling All_Model_Statistical_Output_pt1.txt: Statistical data of all the observations in 9 positions using pt1 modeling